-When a gate is drawn in Cytobank, its size and location is the same across all files by default.
-Any subsequent changes to the size or location of the gate are applied to all files.
+When a gate is drawn in the Cytobank platform, its size and location is the same across all files by default.
+Any subsequent changes to the size or location of the gate will apply to all files.
 Gates behave in this fashion when they are in global mode.
-Of course, it may be necessary to position or size a gate differently between samples, or depending on a certain parent gate / population.
+Of course, it may be necessary to position or size a gate differently between samples or depending on a certain parent population.
 When a gate is not in global mode, it is in tailored mode.
 A gate can be tailored per file, tailored per population, or both.

 Click the links below to jump to the relevant section on this page.